If you have lost your job, you can claim unemployment insurance benefits.

 If you filed your 2018 or 2019 taxes and included your banking information for direct deposit, the payment will be deposited in your bank account.

-The deadline to submit banking information for direct deposit was noon on Wednesday, May 13th.
+The deadline to submit banking information for direct deposit was Wednesday, May 13th.
 You can no longer request direct deposit.
-You will get payment by mail, which will take longer.
+You will get payment by mail.

 Read "What You Need to Know About Economic Impact Payments."